 Survey and analysis of representative examples of major genres of Western Music.
-Topics: .01 Symphonic Music; .02 Opera; .03 Chamber Music; .04 Choral Music.
+The following topics are available: .01 Symphonic Music; .02 Opera; .03 Chamber Music; .04 Choral Music.
+May be repeated if content is different.
 Prerequisites: MUS 253 and 254, or equivalent.
-May be repeated if content different.

 356 MUSIC AND SOCIETIES

+3 sem. hrs.

 Studies of the relationship and contributions of music and musicians to the societies in which they live.
-Topics: .01: Introduction to Ethnomusicology; .02: Women in Music: Cross-Cultural Perspectives.
-Prerequisite: MUS 253 and 254, or equivalent.
-May be repeated if content different.

-360 INTRODUCTION TO PSYCHOMUSICOLOGY 3 sem. hrs.

-An introduction to the psychology of music behavior and cognition.
+The following topics are available: .01: Introduction to Ethnomusicology; .02: Women in Music: Cross-Cultural Perspectives.
+May be repeated if content is different.
+Prerequisites: MUS 253 and 254, or equivalent.
+360 INTRODUCTION TO PSYCHOMUSICOLOGY 3 sem hrs An introduction to the psychology of music behavior and cognition.
 Topics include music perception, memory, and learning and their relation to the sensory, formal, and expressive properties of music.

-365 OPERA PRACTICUM
+365 OPERA PRACTICUM 1 sem. hr.

 Experience in opera/musical theatre staging and performance.
 Work ranging from set construction to leading roles.
+May be repeated.
 Prerequisite: By audition/consent of instructor.
-May be repeated.

 371 MUSIC FOR THE EXCEPTIONAL CHILD 3 sem. hrs.
 Trends in music education for exceptional children.
 Techniques and materials for a functional program of singing, playing, listening, and creative activities.

-391 MUSICAL STYLES OF THE RENAISSANCE PERIOD
+391 MUSICAL STYLES OF THE RENAISSANCE PERIOD 3 sem. hrs.

 An analytical inquiry into the compositional techniques evidenced in selected, representative works by major composers of the period.
 Prerequisite: MUS 253 or graduate standing.

 392 MUSICAL STYLES OF THE BAROQUE PERIOD

+3 sem. hrs.

 An analytical inquiry into the compositional techniques evidenced in selected, representative works by major composers of the period.
 Prerequisite: MUS 253 or graduate standing.

 394 MUSICAL STYLES OF THE CLASSICAL PERIOD

+3 sem. hrs.

 An analytical inquiry into the compositional techniques evidenced in selected, representative works by major composers of the period.
 Prerequisite: MUS 254 or graduate standing.

 395 MUSICAL STYLES OF THE ROMANTIC PERIOD

+3 sem. hrs.

 An analytical inquiry into the compositional techniques evidenced in selected, representative works by major composers of the period.
 Prerequisite: MUS 254 or graduate standing.

 396 MUSICAL STYLES OF THE TWENTIETH CENTURY

+3 sem. hrs.

 An analytical inquiry into the compositional techniques evidenced in selected, representative works by major composers of the period.
 Prerequisite: MUS 254 or graduate standing.

-402 CURRENT ANALYTICAL TECHNIQUES 3 sem. hrs.
+402 CURRENT ANALYTICAL TECHNIQUES

+3 sem. hrs.

 Study and application of analysis systems including those of Schenker, Hindemith, information theory, set theory, and computer analysis.
 Prerequisite: Acceptable proficiency on graduate theory placement examination.

 405 COMPOSITION

+3 sem. hrs.

 Advanced individual study and direction in music composition at the graduate level.
+May be repeated if content is different.
 Prerequisite: Composition graduate students or consent of instructor.
-May be repeated if content different.

 407 ANALYSIS FOR PERFORMERS

+3 sem, hrs.

 Survey of contemporary approaches to music analysis with emphasis on performance applications.
-Prerequisite: Acceptable proficiency on theory placement examination.
+Prerequisite: Pass the music theory placement examination.

+425 GROUP PIANO PEDAGOGY

-421 TRENDS IN GENERAL MUSIC 2 sem. hrs.
+3 sem. hrs.